brushing-git/Hospital-Readmissions-Project/README.md

 $$ g(\overline{x}; \Theta) = \phi (\overline{\theta}_{j} \cdot \phi (\overline{\theta}_{j-1} \cdot \phi (\overline{\theta}_{j-2} \cdot \dots \phi (\overline{\theta}_{1} \cdot \overline{x}) \dots )) $$

 Here we think about the sum and products as dot products.
-The name of neural network comes from interpreting each matrix as a layer of neurons and each column in the matrix as corresponding to the weights a particular neuron assigns to its inputs.
+The name of neural network comes from interpreting each matrix as a layer of neurons and each column in the matrix as corresponding to the weights a particular neuron assigns to its inputs, which are the rows in the matrix.

+Unlike

 ## Experiments